pergalsk/api-mockup-server/README.md

   <tr>
     <td><b>key</b><br><small><em>(optional)</em></small></td>
     <td><code>string</code></td>
-    <td>Param will be used for searching a file with response data (in JSON format) in defined database folder.
+    <td>Param will be used for searching for a file with response data (in JSON format) in defined database folder.
 You could store response data in a folder defined by <code>database</code> param with filename used as <code>key</code> with <code>.json</code> extension.
 Server will find that file and return content as JSON response.
 You can define different data (in separate files) for each HTTP status code using extension prefix.
 API Mockup Server uses <code>key</code> also as an ID in console log for identifying which route was handled/intercepted or which has an error.
       <br><br>Examples:
 <pre>
 "BOOKS_LIST"